Just Heart Cardiovascular Group Inc.

 In the United States, about one in three adults have high blood pressure (hypertension).
-Since high blood pressure can lead to heart failure and stroke if it isn’t properly managed, board-certified cardiologist Camellus Ezeugwu, MD, FACC, FACP, PhD, provides comprehensive hypertension treatment plans at Just Heart Cardiovascular Group Inc. in Baltimore, Maryland.
+Since high blood pressure can lead to heart failure and stroke if it isn’t properly managed, board-certified cardiologist Camellus Ezeugwu, MD, FACC, FACP, PhD, provides comprehensive hypertension treatment plans at Just Heart Cardiovascular Group Inc. in Pikesville and Baltimore, Maryland.
 By using a special remote patient hypertension management platform, (“protect my heart”) Dr. Ezeugwu and his team can effectively manage and control high blood pressure to prevent heart attacks and strokes.
 Book your high blood pressure evaluation online today or call your nearest location directly to schedule an appointment.

 High blood pressure, or hypertension, is a chronic condition that refers to excessive force from blood as it circulates through your arteries and veins.
 Because blood pressure is determined by the amount of blood pumped through your heart, as well as the level of resistance from arteries, your blood pressure increases as your heart pumps more blood and as your arteries become narrower.

 High blood pressure is diagnosed as primary or secondary hypertension.
 With primary hypertension, your blood pressure increases gradually over time for no single identifiable or obvious cause.

 If you have secondary hypertension, you may have an underlying condition, such as kidney disease, thyroid problems, or obstructive sleep apnea, that increase your risk of high blood pressure.
 In either case, your risk of developing hypertension increases if you:

 - Smoke cigarettes or chew tobacco